 The single-story office building is located in Salem, OR.
 When acquired in May 2005, the building was vacant except for a 100,000 square foot short-term lease back from the seller.
 The investment was predicated on acquiring the building at a fraction of replacement cost and redeveloping and re-leasing the building at competitive rates to government and large private sector users.
 Following the acquisition, we immediately brought in new third-party property management, lowered operating costs, and began developing a renovation plan for the common areas of the building including three new entrances, a new great room and new common areas.
 We completed ~$1.8 million of base building improvements, converted 31,000 square feet of warehouse space into office space, and executed 200,000 square feet of new leases to stabilize the building at 85% occupancy.
 In December 2011 we sold the building to an institutional investor resulting in an IRR of 7% and a 1.4x equity multiple.

-We acquired The GSA Building from a bankrupt owner in February 2003.
+Meriwether acquired the GSA Building in February 2003 from a bankrupt owner.
 The single-story office buiding was 100% leased on a long-term basis to the GSA.
 At the time of acquisition, the building suffered from virtually non-existent property management which resulted in deferred maintenance and poor tenant relations.
-After improving tenant relations by hiring an on-site property management staff, making cosmetic improvements to the building, and lowering operating costs, the building was sold in August 2005 resulting in an IRR of 23.8% and an equity multiple of 1.64x.
+After improving tenant relations by hiring an on-site property management staff, making cosmetic improvements to the building, and lowering operating costs, Meriwether sold the building in August 2005 to a private investors generating an IRR of 23.8% and an equity multiple of 1.64x.

-Meriwether acquired an existing Red Lion hotel with plans to extensively renovate the asset and re-brand the hotel.
-Prior to closing in August 2005, we finalized a $5.5 million renovation plan and signed a franchise agreement with SpringHill Suites by Marriott.
+Meriwether acquired an existing Red Lion hotel in August 2005 with plans to extensively renovate the asset and re-brand the hotel.
+Prior to closing, Meriwether finalized a $5.5 million renovation plan and signed a franchise agreement with SpringHill Suites by Marriott.
 The investment was predicated on the strong Boise economy, the improving Boise hotel market, a best-in-class operator/partner, a realistic renovation plan, and the solid Marriott brand.
-The renovation of the property was completed on-budget in February 2006.
-Over the next year, we worked to re-establish the hotel in the market and developed aggressive marketing campaigns for corporate and other group business.
-In mid-2007, we decided it was the right time to sell the hotel due to increased competitive supply that would severely dampen near-term operating results.
-The hotel was sold to a REIT in September 2007 generating an IRR of 9.8% and a 1.21 equity multiple.
+Meriwether completed the renovation on-budget in February 2006.
+Over the next year, Meriwether re-established the hotel in the market and implemented an aggressive marketing campaigns for corporate and other group business.
+Meriwether sold the hotel in September 2007 to a REIT after determining increased competitive supply would severely dampen near-term operating results.
+The sale generated an IRR of 9.8% and a 1.21 equity multiple.